despotovska/OPEN_Launcher/README.md

 Here's how it looks:
 ```
 OPEN_Launcher/
+ │
  ├──backend/                            * nodejs backend (`api.js` is the entry point)
  |
+ ├──e2e/                                * folder that holds e2e tests and page objects for the components
+ │
  ├──src/                                * our source files that will be compiled to javascript
- |   ├──app.ts                          * our entry file for our browser environment
  │   │
+ |   ├──app.ts                          * our entry file for our browser environment - the root component
+ │   │
- |   ├──index.html                      * Index.html: where we generate our index page
+ |   ├──index.html                      * where we generate our index page
+ │   │
+ |   ├──main.js                         * the script the main Electron process is going to run
  │   │
  |   ├──polyfills.ts                    * our polyfills file
  │   │